Fertech84/Fertech84/README.md

 # Hello there!!
-- 👋 Hi, I’m @Fertech84
+- 👋 Hi, I’m Juan Fernando Martinez
-- 👀 I’m interested in Web development and data
+- 👀 I’m interested in FullStack development
-- 🌱 I’m currently learning business intelligence fundamentals
+- 🌱 I’m currently learning android development and data analysis.
 - 😄 Pronouns: he / him
-- ⚡ Fun fact: I used to work with jokes
+- ⚡ Fun fact: I used to work as a comediant

 <!---
 Fertech84/Fertech84 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.